 Another way to generate revenue through your website or blog is to create your own products or to sell existing products.
 If you don’t already have products, you might consider creating some kind of “Digital Product”.
 An ebook, a short report, or video or audio content promoted properly will generate some revenue for your website or blog.
 If you don’t feel comfortable creating these products yourself, then you can hire a freelancer at sites like www.fiverr.com to create the product for you.

 Once the product is ready, you can sell it on your website or blog by accepting payments via PayPal.com.
-You might want to start by introducing your product through a blog entry; however, at a later point, you may want to relegate it to a permanent position on your blog, such as in a top banner or in the sidebar.
+You might want to start by introducing your product through a blog entry; however, at a later point, you may want to relegate it to a permanent position on your blog, such as in a top banner (see more types at 1DayBanner) or in the sidebar.